Brufico/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-Here the missing values are ignored, i.e. eliminated usind `complete.cases()` (as the only missing values are located in the `steps` column.
+Here the missing values are ignored, i.e. eliminated usind `complete.cases()` , as the only missing values are located in the `steps` column.
 It would not make sense to keep these rows, as the NA's might cout as zeroes in a sum, impacting the results. .

 ```r